A well-designed and thought-out welcome email design is arguably the most crucial piece of marketing you’ll ever send.

 Why do you need welcome emails?

-When a customer first subscribes to your newsletter, this is your best chance to make a great impression.
+When a customer first subscribes to your business newsletter, this is your best chance to make a great impression.
 Your brand is likely at the forefront of their mind, and they’re interested in what you have to say.

 Did you know: